You searched for:

 The members of the club were absenting themselves from the golf course because of the rain.

 ; more absentminded, more absent-minded; most absentminded, most absent-minded

 1. Regarding a person who is preoccupied, forgetful, or careless as a result of some kind of distraction: It took the absent-minded man a long time to find his glasses which were on top of his head.

 2. Descriptive of an individual who is lost in thought or shows a preoccupation with something else: The absentminded writer couldn't remember where he put his notes for the new chapter of his book.

 1. A low level of attention or an intense attention to a single object of focus that makes a person unaware of what is going on around him or her: Absentmindedness

 is clearly a part of everyone's life when something is merely inconvenient, such as missing a familiar turnoff on the highway, or some are very serious as when absentmindedness

 can cause accidents, injury, or even a loss of life.

 Jeff's absentmindedness caused him to be late because he took the wrong public transportation to work.

-2. A preoccupation with something that is so great that the ordinary demands of attention on something are ignored: Cheryl was so lost in her absentmindedness
+2. A preoccupation with something that is so great that the ordinary demands of attention on something else are ignored: Cheryl was so lost in her absentmindedness

 that she was unaware of where she was or what she was supposed to be doing there.